brightsidearab-a11y/react-shopping-cart/README.md

-# Paradise Nursery
+# e-plantShopping
-This is a React application for a plant nursery shop.
+This is the Paradise Nursery project, an e-commerce platform for plants.
+Features:
+- Product Listing
+- Shopping Cart with Redux
+- Responsive Design